 Things to do in the Smoky Mountains in April

 Theme park lovers will enjoy attending Dollywood’s Flower and Food Festival and seeing Anakeesta in full bloom.
-If you are a car fanatic or enjoy sitting in traffic for long periods of time, you may also want to check out Rod Run (more on that below).
+If you are a car fanatic or enjoy sitting in traffic for long periods, you may also want to check out Rod Run (more on that below).
 We also love listening to live local music by attending performances at Puckett’s, Hard Rock Cafe, The Listening Room and Ole Red on the weekends.

 And of course, the warmer weather also opens up other possibilities – of the outdoor variety.
 Spring brings us a later sunset and longer days, so it’s ideal hiking weather.
 You may want to consider a hike on one of the popular trails in and around the Great Smoky Mountains National Park like The Gatlinburg Trail, the Trillium Gap Trail (to the Grotto Falls waterfall), Clingmans Dome (Clingmans Dome Road normally reopens in April), the Little River Trail or the Ramsey Cascades Trail.
 You can also explore many of the area’s beautiful waterfalls.
 Not sure where to start?
 Be sure to visit one of the area’s many visitor centers.

 If hiking trails aren’t your thing – there’s also The Gatlinburg Wine Trail.
 Or perhaps you prefer a self-guided tour from the comfort of your vehicle?
-Popular scenic drives like the Cades Cove Loop Road (near Gatlinburg), Newfound Gap Road and the Blue Ridge Parkway (on the North Carolina side of the Smokies) are also always a solid option.
+Popular scenic drives like the Cades Cove Loop Road (near Gatlinburg), Newfound Gap Road and the Blue Ridge Parkway (on the North Carolina side of the Smokies) are also always solid options.
 And don’t forget – Roaring Fork Motor Nature Trail usually reopens in April as well.
 Be sure to look for wildlife on your scenic drives – but keep a safe distance.
 In the spring, black bears will be most active in the early morning and late evening hours.
 The mating season does not happen until July.

 Weather in the Smoky Mountains, Gatlinburg in April

-We finally start to see some warm weather after a long cold winter around mid-April with highs in the 70s.
-But don’t be surprised if you also encounter a few chilly nights during your stay as lows are known to creep down into the 40s and 50s.
+We finally start to see some warm weather after a long cold winter around mid-April.
+Daytime temperatures are typically in the 70s or 80s.
+However, don’t be surprised if you also encounter a few chilly nights during your stay as lows are known to creep down into the 40s and 50s.
 As a general rule of thumb, consider April a transitional month as far as the weather is concerned.
 The earlier in the month you visit, the colder it may be.
 Plus, temperatures always drop in high elevations compared to lower elevations.
 Also, you’ll want to remember to pack an umbrella.
 Precipitation and afternoon showers are fairly constant in the Smokies in the spring.
 The average rainfall is about 3.9 inches.

 What should you wear in the Smoky Mountains in April?